vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 #### Exclusive Document Collection

-But how many words is enough in the generated documents?
+But how many words per random document is enough?
-If we generate large documents, we will not obtain any speed up!
+If we generate too large documents, we will not obtain any speed up!
-So far, I haven't mentioned any restrictions on the document collection we would like to compare.
+So far, I haven't mentioned any restrictions on the document collection we would like to embed.
 Here it comes.

-Fortunately the paper observed that number of words is enough to be on the order of number of topics in the collection of the documents to compare.
+The paper observed that the number of random words on the order of _number of topics_ in the collection of the documents is enough.
-So if we have document collection with small enough topic number, we should obtain good accuracy if we use maximum generated document size on that order.
+So if we have document collection with small enough topic count, we should obtain good accuracy, while reducing time complexity.

 #### How Many Rando-Docs?